Cancer (song): Release

 "Cancer" was first announced as the ninth song on The Black Parade's on September 13, 2006, and was released alongside the album on October 23, 2006.
 The song was included on the 2008 live album and DVD The Black Parade is Dead!, which featured the final show performed on The Black Parade Tour; Sophie Bruce of the BBC noted that Gerard Way's vocals "shined brightest" on the track.
 On March 25, 2014, "Cancer" was released as part of May Death Never Stop You, the band's greatest hits album.
 The song was also released on September 23, 2016 as part of The Black Parade/Living with Ghosts, the 10th-anniversary reissue of The Black Parade.
 The band would later play the song live during performances of The Black Parade as a whole, including during the 2024 When We Were Young festival and the Long Live The Black Parade tour.
+It was certified gold by the Recording Industry Association of America (RIAA) in October 2021, and later certified silver by the British Phonographic Industry (BPI) in August 2026.